hac0313/RMC14Paperwork/README.md

 SofiePandaRights/Sophia Castillo (paperwork connoisseur)

-Thereisabear (Formats all the things & updates as required)
+Thereisabear (Formats and proofreads all the things; updates as required)

 Zaigan (also did a large number of the drive, huge thanks)